avsm/eeww/README.md

 %%VERSION%%

 A duration is represented in nanoseconds as an unsigned 64 bit integer.
 This has a range of up to 584 years.
-This library does not do any range checks on inputs, but silently rolls over.
+Functions provided check the input and raise on negative or out of bound input.

 ## Documentation